brianseitel/gleeman/README.md

 * Generate an index page with a preview of all of the blog posts
 * Switch to use `html/template` in Go
+* Create a webserver to serve up this stuff for development
 * actually write blog posts